Taut foliations from knot diagrams: Relations with Tait graphs

 \section{Relations with Tait graphs}

-In this section we show that Theorem \ref{thm: main theorem} can be rephrased in terms of Tait graphs.
-These are a pair of graphs with $\pm 1$-labelled edges that can be associated to a knot diagram $D$ and are obtained with the following procedure.
+In this section we show that \Cref{thm: main theorem} can be rephrased in terms of Tait graphs.
+These are a pair of graphs with $\pm 1$-labelled edges in $S^2$ that can be associated to a knot diagram $D$ through the following procedure.
 Take a checkerboard colouring of the connected components of the complement of the knot projection in the sphere.
-For convenience we will use green and red to colour the regions.
-The Tait graph $G_g(D)$ is the graph whose vertices are the green components of the complement of the diagram and whose edges are given by crossings, with the rule described in Figure \ref{fig: Tait def}.
-Analogously, by using the red regions as vertices one can define the graph $G_r(D)$.
+For convenience, we colour the regions green and red.
+The Tait graph $G_g(D)$ is defined by taking the green regions of the complement as vertices and assigning one edge for each crossing of $D$, according to the rule illustrated in \Cref{fig: Tait def}.
+Analogously, using the red regions as vertices yields the graph $G_r(D)$.

-Our theorem will be stated in terms of graphs that can be obtained starting from the Tait graphs of $D$.
-Recall that we suppose that the diagram $D$ satisfies Assumptions \ref{assum 1} and \ref{assum 2}.
+\Cref{thm: main theorem} will be restated in terms of graphs derived from the Tait graphs of $D$.
+To this end, we impose an additional assumption on the knot diagrams under consideration.
+Let $v,w$ two vertices in $G_g(D)$ (resp. $G_r(D)$) and suppose they are connected by multiple edges $e_1,\dots, e_h$, with $h\geq 2$.
+We say that $e_1,\dots, e_h$ are \emph{parallel} if there exists a disc $D\subset S^2$ that contains all the edges $e_1,\dots, e_h$ and does not intersect the interior of any other edge in $G_g(D)$ (resp. $G_r(D)$).

+\begin{assum} The diagram $D$ is such that if $e_1,\dots, e_h$ are the edges connecting a pair of vertices in $G_g$ or in $G_r$, then they are parallel. \end{assum}

+\Cref{assum 2} is not restrictive, and every knot has a diagram satisfying it.
+In fact, a diagram $D$ does not satisfy it if and only if it contains two distinct twist regions arranged as in the left side of \Cref{fig: twist}.
+If this happens, we can modify $D$ by twisting, as in the right side of \Cref{fig: twist}, to obtain a diagram with fewer twist regions.
+By iterating this procedure finitely many times, we obtain a diagram satisfying \Cref{assum 2}.
+From now on, we will suppose that the knot diagram $D$ satisfies \Cref{assum 1} and \Cref{assum 2}.

 Fix one of the two Tait graphs of $D$ and denote it by $G$.
-Take the maximal subgraph of $G$ whose vertices are exactly the bivalent vertices of $G$, and consider its connected components $C_1,\dots, C_k$.
-The first quantities we need are the positive integers $c_i$ defined as
+Consider the maximal subgraph of $G$ whose vertices are exactly the bivalent vertices of $G$, and let $C_1,\dots, C_k$ denote its connected components.
+For each $i$, we define the positive integer

-We define $\mathcal{C}=\{c_1, \dots, c_k\}$.
-Notice that a connected component $C_i$ corresponds to a twist region in $D$ with $c_i$ crossings, except from the case where $C_i$ is a cycle and $D$ is the diagram $D_k$ of Figure \ref{fig: D_k new}; in such a case it corresponds to a twist region with $c_i-1$ crossings.
+Let $\mathcal{C}=\{c_1, \dots, c_k\}$.
+Notice that a connected component $C_i$ corresponds to a twist region in $D$ with $c_i$ crossings, except in the special case where $C_i$ is a cycle and $D$ has only one twist region; in that case, it corresponds to a twist region with $c_i-1$ crossings.